yvvki/bunup/docs/docs/extra-options/inject-styles.md

 # Inject Styles

-The `injectStyles` plugin automatically includes your CSS styles in your JavaScript bundle, so users don't need to manually import CSS files.
+Inject styles automatically includes your CSS styles in your JavaScript bundle, so users don't need to manually import CSS files.
 Instead of creating separate `.css` files, your styles become part of your JavaScript code.

 ## How it works

-Instead of outputting CSS files in the build output, `injectStyles` converts your CSS into JavaScript that creates `<style>` tags in the browser.
+Instead of outputting CSS files in the build output, inject styles converts your CSS into JavaScript that creates `<style>` tags in the browser.
 When someone imports your library, the styles are automatically injected into the page.

 ## Before vs After

-### Without `injectStyles`
+### Without inject styles

 Your build creates separate files: